12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Discover more beaches in Sydney by public transport using our detailed guide.
 Want to keep walking?
 Jump on the ferry over to Bundeena.

-The Coast Track – Royal National park
+The Coast Track, Royal National Park (26km)

-This is the big one.
-The Coast Track in the Royal National Park is Sydney’s most spectacular coastal walk, but it’s also the most demanding.
-This 26km multi-day trek takes you through some of the most pristine coastal wilderness in NSW, passing secluded beaches, Aboriginal rock art, and dramatic cliff formations that few people ever see.
+This 26km multi‑day trek runs between Bundeena and Otford and takes you through some of the most pristine coastal wilderness in NSW.
+Expect secluded beaches, Aboriginal rock art sites, waterfalls, wild heathlands and dramatic cliff formations that few visitors ever see.

 What wilderness treasures await on the Coast Track?